 Click here for more information about the sports offered below.

 Spring Season (March – June)

 Summer Season (June – September)

 • Floor Hockey

 Starting in the Spring of 2015, Athletes will be required to register for the sport(s) they are interested in participating in for the upcoming season.
+Click here for more information about this practice registration process.
 For specific sports offerings in your county and information about registering, please visit our County Programs page.

 For additional information about becoming an athlete, please visit our Athlete FAQ page.

 1. If you are a New Athlete click here.

 You are a "New Athlete" if you have never participated in Special Olympics or you have previously participated but have an Athlete Application for Participation that has expired more than 12 months prior.

 2. If you are a Renewing Athlete click here.